I Love Rock 'n' Roll

-"I Love Rock 'n' Roll" is a rock song written by Alan Merrill and Jake Hooker and first recorded by the Arrows, a British rock band, in 1975.
-A 1981 cover version by Joan Jett & the Blackhearts, released as the first single from her album of the same name, became Jett's highest-charting hit, reaching number one on the Billboard Hot 100 and becoming the No. 3 song for 1982.
-The single was certified platinum by the Recording Industry Association of America, representing two million units shipped to stores.
-Jett's version was inducted into the Grammy Hall of Fame in 2016.
+"I Love Rock 'n' Roll" is a 1975 rock song written by Alan Merrill and Jake Hooker for their British glam rock band, the Arrows.
+The song received international attention when it was covered by Joan Jett for her 1981 album of the same name.
+Jett's version is the best known rendition of the song.

-Arrows original version
+Conceived by Merrill in response to "It's Only Rock 'n Roll (But I Like It)" by the Rolling Stones, Jett first saw the Arrows perform the song on their self-titled UK series in 1976.
+She brought it to her band of the time, the Runaways, who ultimately passed on the song.
+After the Runaways split, Jett and the Blackhearts covered the song.
+Released in 1982 as a single, it topped the Billboard Hot 100 for seven weeks and several international charts, and was certified platinum by the Recording Industry Association of America (RIAA) for selling over two million copies within the United States.

+Jett's version is often featured in professional listings of the greatest songs of all time.
+It is an enduring work, being covered by artists such as Britney Spears and "Weird Al" Yankovic.
+In 2016, it was inducted into the Grammy Hall of Fame.

+Background

-The song was originally recorded and released by Arrows in 1975 on Rak Records, with Merrill on lead vocals and guitar and Mickie Most producing.
-Merrill wrote both the music and lyrics, whilst living in London at Nell Gwynn House in Chelsea.
+Merrill of the Arrows wrote both the music and lyrics, whilst living in London at Nell Gwynn House in Chelsea.
 He gave a co-writer credit to Hooker as part of settling a debt.
 In an interview with Songfacts, Merrill said he wrote the song as "a knee-jerk response to the Rolling Stones' 'It's Only Rock 'n Roll (But I Like It)'."
+It is a hard rock song.
+It was recorded in 1975.

+Release

+The song was originally released by the Arrows in 1975 on Rak Records, with Merrill on lead vocals and guitar and Mickie Most producing.
 This version was first released as a B-side, but was soon re-recorded and flipped to A-side status on a subsequent pressing of the record.
 Arrows performed the song in 1975 on the Muriel Young-produced show 45, after which Young offered Arrows a weekly UK television series, Arrows, which was broadcast on ITV starting in March 1976.

 Joan Jett version

-Joan Jett saw the Arrows perform "I Love Rock 'n' Roll" on their weekly UK television series Arrows while she was touring England with the Runaways in 1976.
-She first recorded the song in 1979 with two of the Sex Pistols, Steve Jones and Paul Cook.
-This first version was released on vinyl in 1979 on Vertigo records as a B-side to "You Don't Own Me".
-In 1981, Jett re-recorded the song, this time with her band, the Blackhearts.
-This recording became a US Billboard Hot 100 number-one single for seven weeks, being the only one for the band.